RoxasShadow/Pasteling/README.md

 Tips
 ----
-- If you serve static resources though Apache, write a `.htaccess` file and perform caching and gzipping on them.
+In order to improve performance, enable caching and gzip compression when you serve static resources.

 Install